chora-io/docs/specs/geonode/index.md

 # Overview

-The `staking` module provides a dynamic network staking framework.
+The `geonode` module enables the on-chain representation of ecological subjects.

 ## Contents